Volunteering in Federated States of Micronesia

 • Kosrae is a quiet, peaceful island with pristine reefs and beaches.

-The capital is Palikir in Pohnpei, and the largest city is Weno in Chuuk.
+The capital of the Federated States of Micronesia is Palikir, in Pohnpei, and the largest city is Weno, in Chuuk.
 The country spans two time zones: Yap and Chuuk are +10 hours ahead of GMT, Pohnpei and Kosrae are GMT +11 hours.

 Australian volunteers have supported a wide range of partner organisations in the Federated States of Micronesia to achieve their development goals since 1990.

-Life as a volunteer in the Federated States of Micronesia
+Key things to consider about volunteering in the Federated States of Micronesia

 Culture and religion

 The nation is made up of many ethnic groups and each of its four states has its own culture and traditions.
-However, there are common cultural and economic bonds that are centuries old, including the traditional extended family and clan systems.
+The population is predominately Christian, with Catholicism and Protestantism the two main religions.

 Clothing is casual and conservative: long pants for men and skirts and dresses below the knee for women.
+You are advised to carry a sarong (lava lava) with you after a swim and to cover your shoulders during traditional events and celebrations.

 Language